Poolbeg Lighthouse

 Historically, Ordinance Survey Ireland used the low water mark of the spring tide on 8 April 1837 as the standard height for all its maps, a practice that continued until 1958.

 If you are looking for a beautiful walk by the sea with stunning views, why not try the Great South Wall walk out to Poolbeg Lighthouse and back (approx 40 minutes to there and back).
-Free parking is available at the end of Pigeon House Road.
+Free parking available at the end of Pigeon House Road.
+Stunning views.

 Public Transport